JoBase/Browser/README.md

-# JoBase Browser
+# Browser
-A JavaScript implementation of JoBase in the browser
+This is a JavaScript implementation of JoBase in the browser.